Director Kenny

-Kennedy David Sanga (born September 22, 1997), also known by his pseudonym "Director Kenny", Is a Tanzanian music video director, cinematographer and film director from Dar es salaam, Tanzania.
+Kennedy David Sanga (born September 22, 1997), known professionally as Director Kenny, is a Tanzanian music video director, cinematographer and film director from Dar es Salaam.

 Life and education

-Kenny was born in Mbeya, Tanzania.
-He had his basic and higher education in Kambarage Mbeya, Tanzania, and later studied Electrical Engineering at the Moravian Vocational Training Center.
-He joined a production course in video shooting and directing in 2014.
+Sanga was born in Mbeya, Tanzania.
+He had his basic and higher education in Kambarage Mbeya, Tanzania, and later studied electrical engineering at the Moravian Vocational Training Center.
+He undertook a production course in video shooting and directing in 2014.

 Career

-Director Kenny shot his first professional music video, for Tanzanian artist Lava Lava's song "DEDE", in 2017.
+Director Kenny shot his first professional music video in 2017 for Tanzanian artist Lava Lava's song "Dede".
 He then directed the video for "Nishachoka" by Harmonize.
 Through his company, Zoom Production, Director Kenny has shot and released more than 50 videos of hip hop, RnB, reggae-dancehall, bongo flava, and afro-pop songs since 2018.
-He is noted for his innovative work on hugely popular music videos with artists such as Roki, Vanessa Mdee, Diamond Platnumz, Rayvanny, Mbosso, Zuchu, Harmonize and Tanasha Donna.
+He has worked with artists such as Roki, Vanessa Mdee, Diamond Platnumz, Rayvanny, Mbosso, Zuchu, Harmonize and Tanasha Donna.
 Kenny directed the music video for Rayvanny's "Tetema", which was awarded "Best African Video" at the 2019 All Africa Music Awards.